GildedDragonborn/DungeonCrawlerGame/README.md

 >     - ~~*The Math*~~
 >     - ~~Add coefficients to all weapons~~
 >     - *THE MATH* but for spells
+>     - Accuracy mechanics
+>     - Create accuracy values for all weapons (currently all 90%)
+>     - Create accuracy values for all spells (currently nonexistent)
 >   - Flee mechanic(?)
 >   - Enemy Encounters
 >   - Boss Fights